 See also the 'Send back that money' ballad.

 'Strike for Freedom'

-Manuscripts and photographs of Frederick Douglass and his family were on display at the National Library from October 2018 to February 2019.
-They charted the campaign against slavery in the midst of the American Civil War.
-Read about the Frederick Douglass display
+Past display: The 'Strike for Freedom' display at the Library in 2018-2019 featured manuscripts and photographs of Frederick Douglass and his family.
+The exhibits charted the campaign against slavery in the midst of the American Civil War.